-Andy Murray is set for a stunning comeback to professional tennis at the Queen’s Club Championships.
+Andy Murray has made a stunning comeback to professional tennis at the Queen’s Club Championships.

 The former World Number 1 will play through the pain as he seeks to end his career with a send-off summer in the UK.

 Murray and doubles partner Feliciano Lopez beat the No 1 seeds Robert Farah and Juan Sebastian Cabal in the Round of 16, and dependent on his form and fitness, will be ready to make an emotional appearance at Wimbledon.

 RadioTimes.com has rounded up everything you need to know about Andy Murray’s upcoming schedule.

 Murray is partnering Lopez in the doubles event at Queen’s.

 They are playing Britain’s Joe Salisbury and American Rajeev Ram in the final on Sunday 23rd June.
 The match is expected to start at 2.50pm.

 How to watch Andy Murray live at Queen’s Club

 RadioTimes.com has rounded up a full guide on how to watch the Queen’s Club Championships.